 2 The statute as amended imposes no penalty upon a teacher refusing to obey its mandate.
-However, one refusing may have his contract of employment terminated pursuant to Pennsylvania law.
+However, it remains to be seen whether one refusing could have his contract of employment terminated for "wilful violation of the school laws."
 24 Pa.
 Stat.
 (Supp.
 1960) § 11-1122.